Figures logo

 The more data you collect, the more insights you’ll be able to draw from your analysis.

-Once you’ve collected all the data you need, it’s time to analyse it.
-This is the most important step in the process — and the most complicated.
+Once you’ve collected the data, it’s time to analyse it.
+This is the most important step in the process – and the most complex.
+The goal is to work out whether pay differences between employees are explained by legitimate factors like seniority and performance, or by characteristics that should have no bearing on pay.

 6. Take action to address inequities